luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Specific-Location-Retrieval-Setting.md

 <span style="background-color:yellow; color:black; font-weight:bold">&nbsp; jp.co.daifuku.wms.web.display.retrieval.InquiryRetrievalSettingSCH &nbsp;</span>

  ![==image_0==.jpg](/.attachments/==image_0==-58f99576-be7b-41a4-bc02-6cef92ce5b43.jpg)

-The Inquiry Retrieval Setting screen uses for manually set the retrieval work(UnitRetrieval).​ This screen uses when there are some troubles with Host System Linkage(Irregular Cases) or when manual operation is necessary.
+The Specific Location Retrieval Setting screen uses for manually set the retrieval work through specific location(Unit Retrieval or Only Confirmation).
+ This screen mainly uses when there are some troubles with Host System Linkage(irregular cases) or when manual operation is necessary.
+Especially for retrieving Error Stock.

 ##<span style="color:skyblue; font-weight:bold">Validations</span>
 This section explains the validations for the whole proccess Unplanned Retrieval